brokkr/poca/README.md

 ## Poca 1.1.2 Update
 Poca has been moved from Google Code to Github and brought into 2015, having lingered in 2011 for some years.
 This means that
-* id3 tagging has been disabled (for now) due to issues with more recent eyed3 versions.
+* ~~id3 tagging has been disabled (for now) due to issues with more recent eyed3 versions.~~ Reinserted using mutagen.
 * 'urlgrabber' module has been replaced by 'requests'.
 This means more troublefree downloads.
 It also means no more progressmeter.
 It also also means that quiet / cron mode is no longer guaranteed to be silent (for now).